Guild of One-Name Studies

-This Ruby One-name study is unique in that it is an initiative of a small group of Guild members in recognition of the 40th anniversary of the Guild in September 2019.
-No one on the project team has a Ruby surname in their history but the surname was chosen as the ruby gemstone is associated with the 40th anniversary!
+This Ruby One-name study was unique in that it was an initiative of a small group of Guild members in recognition of the 40th anniversary of the Guild in September 2019.
+No one on the original project team had a Ruby surname in their history but the surname was chosen as the ruby gemstone is associated with the 40th anniversary!
 When some initial research showed that the surname had so many different country and cultural origins, it seemed ideal for the Guild's international scope.

-The planning and implementation of the study benefitted from the contributions of international members from Australia, New Zealand, England, Canada, and the United States.
+The planning and implementation of the study benefited from the contributions of international members from Australia, New Zealand, England, Canada, and the United States.
 There is currently a 3 person project team, with volunteers beginning to come on board.
+The only difference now is that the study is owned by Leah Sherman who has a specific interest in the Ruby surname.
 As with any one name study, what you find can change the path or goal of a study.
 Starting out the primary goals are:

 VOLUNTEER HELP WANTED: